Sorry, this program is not available for local students.

 All programs are delivered in English.

-You will have the chance to work with leading Australian and international footwear designers and companies.
-Opportunities may include:
+You will have the opportunity to learn from leading Australian and international footwear designers and companies including:

-- student workshops with Tim Skyrme, renowned bespoke shoemaker and author of the Bespoke Shoemaking textbooks
+- student workshops with renowned bespoke shoemakers and authors

 - visits to footwear manufactures and suppliers to develop a network of contacts

-- end of year graduate exhibition which showcases student work to key industry representatives and companies
+- an end-of-year graduate exhibition, which showcases student work to key industry representatives and companies

-- support to source work experience with renowned companies such as R.M.
-Williams and Pendragon Shoes.
+- support to source work experience with renowned companies such as Country Road and Wittner

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.